best words, best order

 The writer will need to record themselves reading the selected excerpt

 They will save the recording as a WAV file and reviewing the post prior to its publication.
+I will provide a path to upload the file.

 I really look forward to what you share and I can’t wait to hear writer’s read the best of their own work.
 I think there’s community value in sharing little nuggets so that others can explore on their own.